 What kinds of media and technology companies does Vaughan Capital Advisors work with specifically?

 We advise technology companies who have created scaled platforms which support the business models of major media companies, sports franchises and global brands.
-Because we have been operators at major media companies we know the vetting process media companies use to select technology partners, and the scalability required for millions of viewers or users to access premium media content in real-time or through on-demand models using a middle-market company’s technology platform.
+Because we have been operators at major media companies, we know the vetting process media companies use to select technology partners, and the scalability required for millions of viewers or users to access premium media content in real-time or through on-demand models.

 VCA closes transactions for companies that provide services to the media industry.
-These companies include advertising agencies, software application development agencies, or outsourced business services firms.
+These companies include advertising agencies, software application development agencies, and outsourced business services firms.